netsirkl64/palera1n/README.md

 curl https://debs.kristen.lc/com.bousrih.viola_1.9.7_iphoneos-arm.deb -o com.bousrih.viola_1.9.7_iphoneos-arm.deb &&
 dpkg -i com.bousrih.viola_1.9.7_iphoneos-arm.deb
 ```
+The tweak does not work right away, you must kickstart your phone from the Tips app.

 ### NetworkManager 1.0.2 tweak
 It works great on iOS 15 with the palera1n jailbreak as long as you do not install it from Sileo.